Yosemite Aug 2019

 [Click images for large version and again for full resolution]

-Noah and I drive to the Crane Flat campground, stopping at the Oakdale Save Mart to buy large quantities of food; Noah is in a stage where he eats a helluva lot.
+Noah and I drive to the Crane Flat campground, stopping at the Oakdale Save Mart to buy large quantities of food; Noah is in a phase where he eats a helluva lot.

 We get moving 6:30 or so.
 The Crane Flat gas station doesn't open until 8, so no coffee for me :-(